DER's mission is to promote thought-provoking documentary film and media for learning about the people and cultures of the world.

 Julia Perciasepe, Acquisitions & Distribution Manager

-Kevin Sweet, DVD & Digital Media Specialist
+Kevin Sweet, Digital Media Specialist

 Board of Directors